Updated: June 22, 2026

 Recent releases or key work you’re proud of

-Make it frictionless for someone to check you out later, especially if they liked your vibe in person.
+You want to make it as frictionless as possible for someone to check you out later, especially if they liked your vibe in person.

 Step 6: Follow Up Like a Human, Not a Bot